Actress Kirstie Alley dies at 71 following battle with cancer

 In 1991, Alley received an Emmy Award and Golden Globe for her role as Rebecca Howe on "Cheers."

-Years after the show ended, Alley earned more nods for her role in the sitcom "Veronica's Closet" and the "Last Don.
+Years after the show ended, Alley earned more nods for her role in the sitcom "Veronica's Closet" and the miniseries "Last Don."
 She captured her second Emmy Award for her role as Sally Goodson in the T.V. movie "David's Mother."

+"As iconic as she was on screen, she was an even more amazing mother and grandmother," said her children.

 According to her children, Alley was being treated at the Moffitt Cancer Center in Florida.